code-distortion/fluent-dotenv/README.md

 .env files are an important tool as they allow for customisation of projects between environments.

-Sometimes when you're building a package, to support a wide range of other packages you need it to be able to use multiple versions of [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) or [symfony/dotenv](https://github.com/symfony/dotenv).
+The motivation behind this package is to provide a way to interact with the different versions of [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) or [symfony/dotenv](https://github.com/symfony/dotenv) with a single interface.

-The motivation behind this package is to provide a way to interact with the different versions of these packages with a single interface.
+This has been helpful for me when building packages that need to support a wide range of other packages.

 > First released in 2013, [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) by Vance Lucas and Graham Campbell is the most used PHP solution for loading values from .env files.
 Please have a look at their page for a more detailed description of what .env files are and why they're used.